• Skip to primary navigation

 These were easy and fun!
 I just frosted cupcakes in white and then stuck M&M's around the edges in a ring.

 I also used silicone muffin cups for the cupcakes because they matched the Olympic colors perfectly.
 They come in lots of rainbow colors!
 (The black/brown ring has a silver liner because that's all I had.)
+I don't think these specific muffin cups are available anymore, but here are good-quality ones that are fairly similar (just not all the right colors).

 7 OLYMPIC THEMED GAMES & EVENTS

-We planned this party for the park, knowing that there would probably be a high of 70 degrees that day, and it would be lovely outside.
+We planned this party for the park, knowing that there would probably be a high of 70 degrees that day, and that it would be lovely outside.

 However, it's kind of tricky to play Winter Olympics games without snow, so we got creative.